mtrevisan/HunLinter/README.md

 ### Copying text
 Is it possible to copy content of tables and words in the statistics section.

+<a name="how-to-insertion"></a>
+### Rule/dictionary insertion
+This is **NOT** an editor tool<sup>1</sup>!
+If you want to add affix rules, add words in the dictionary, add hyphenation rules, or change them, you have plenty of tools around you.
+For Windows I suggest [Notepad++](https://notepad-plus-plus.org/ "Notepad++ homepage") (for example, you will see immediately while typing if a word is already present in the dictionary).

+<sup>1</sup>: Even if in case of hyphenation files a new rule can actually be added...

 <a name="screenshots"></a>
 ## Screenshots